Components of the programme

 Expansion

 The expansion team shall consist of four participants from each local government partner, among whom one is the coordinator and the main contact person to ICLD.
 ICLD also encourage representatives from relevant CSOs in the team.
-It is mandatory to use ICLD Project planning tool during the inception.

 More about how to apply for an expansion